Tejas1Koli/explainmate-next/README.md

 # ExplainMate AI

-This is a NextJS application built with Firebase Studio that provides AI-powered explanations for various questions.
+This is a NextJS application built with Firebase Studio that provides AI-powered explanations for various questions, with a focus on STEM concepts.

 ## Core Features

 - **User Authentication**: Secure signup and login for personalized experiences.
-- **Question Input**: Users can input their questions into a text area.
+- **Question Input**: Users can input their STEM questions or concepts into a text area.
-- **AI Explanation**: The application utilizes a GenAI flow to generate clear and student-friendly explanations for the submitted questions, including Markdown and LaTeX formatting.
+- **AI Explanation**: The application utilizes a GenAI flow to generate clear and student-friendly explanations for the submitted questions/concepts, including Markdown and LaTeX formatting.
 - **Additional Notes**: Users can add their personal notes to the AI-generated explanation.
-- **Save & View Notes**: Logged-in users can save their questions, AI explanations, and personal notes.
+- **Save & View Notes**: Logged-in users can save their questions/concepts, AI explanations, and personal notes.
 They can view, edit, and delete these saved notes.
 - **PDF Export**: Saved notes can be exported as PDF files.
-- **Feedback**: Users can provide feedback (helpful/not helpful with comments) on AI explanations.
+- **Feedback**: Users can provide feedback (helpful/not helpful with comments) on AI explanations and general app feedback.

 ## Getting Started